hicommonwealth/edgeware-lockdrop/README.md

 # edgeware-lockdrop
 This repo contains the smart contracts and scripts for the Edgeware lockdrop.
 The lockdrop contract enables users to _lock_ and _signal_ ether towards a given project such as Edgeware.
-Users specify either 3, 6, or 12 month lockups and must submit an edgeware 32 byte hex public key and their interest in staking as a validator.
+Users specify a 3, 6, or 12 month lockup time, an edgeware 32 byte hex public key, and their interest in staking as a validator.

 Note, if submitting as a validator, you must submit 3 keys: 2 sr25519 keys and 1 ed25519 key.

 Instructions for participating follow.